No. 21 / Glossary

 SEO (Search Engine Optimisation)

-The practice of improving your website's visibility in search engine results.
+The practice of getting found in search results.
 Traditional SEO focuses on keyword research, on-page optimisation, link building, and technical site health.
-While still essential, SEO alone is no longer sufficient.
-AEO and GEO extend traditional SEO to cover AI-powered search experiences.
+While still essential, SEO alone is no longer sufficient: AEO and GEO extend the same foundations to cover AI-powered search experiences.

 Structured Data